 Barry Gan has been a professor at St. Bonaventure University for the past 23 years after receiving his M.A. and Ph.D. degrees in Philosophy from the University of Rochester in 1981 and 1984, respectively.
 Prior to teaching at St. Bonaventure, Dr. Gan taught high school and junior high school English for six years.

 Jason MacLeod, PhD, is conducting research on the viability of nonviolent strategies and tactics to enlarge the prospects of the self-determination in West Papua.
-He teaches civil resistance at the School of Political Science and International Studies at the University if Queensland and in the master's course on nonviolent action at Sydney University.
+He teaches civil resistance at the School of Political Science and International Studies at the University of Queensland and in the master's course on nonviolent action at Sydney University.
 He taught community development at Monash University, the University of New England, and Christian Heritage College.
 He is author of several articles and book chapters on West Papua and nonviolent struggle.
+He is also the author of a forthcoming book, Merdeka & the Morning Star: Civil Resistance in West Papua.

 Chaiwat Satha-Anand was born in Bangkok, Thailand in 1955.
 He holds a PhD in political science from University of Hawaii at Manoa, professor of political science at Thammasat University, Bangkok and director of the Thai Peace Information Centre which conducts studies and activism in relation to the Thai military and social issues.
 Satha-Anand is an expert on non-violence, theory as well as activism, and on Islam.
 He has published numerous articles and book chapters on the military, alternative defence, religion and peace, Islam and nonviolence, and modern political philosophy.
 For several years he directed the International Peace Research Association's (IPRA) commission on non-violence and he serves at the Scientific Committee of the International University for Peoples' Initiative for Peace, IUPIP, in Rovereto Italy.